 - How do I pay rent/service charges?

 You should only make cheques payable to Sandbourne Housing Association.

-Anyone who pays us by Direct Debit will be unaffected and does not need to do or change anything; we will make any changes and let you know what they are.
+Anyone who pays us by Direct Debit, that has been arranged by us, will be unaffected and does not need to do or change anything; we will make any changes and let you know what they are.